-During 2007-2008, 52% of affordable housing units secured through the planning system were for social rent and the remaining 48% for intermediate housing e.g. shared ownership and key worker schemes.
-The split is not very close to the envisaged target of 70/30 split.
+During 2008-2009, 76% of affordable housing units secured through the planning system were for social rent and the remaining 24% for intermediate housing e.g. shared ownership and key worker schemes.
+Although the split is below the envisaged target of 70/30 split, it represents a significantly improvement from last year's 52/48 split.
 The number of private and affordable housing units comprise new built and conversions.

-Indicator: LO8 (Local) Percentage of affordable housing secured on sites of at least 15 units.

-Target: 50% affordable housing

-Progress: In 2007/08 there were seventeen planning permissions comprising of at least 15 units or on sites of at least one hectare, amounting to 1968 residential units (up from last years proposals for 1445 housing units).
-682 units out of 1968 units were secured for affordable housing.
-This indicates that 35% of the units granted on sites of at least 15 units are for affordable housing.
-This year as well as the last reporting year (37% affordable) council failed to secure 50% affordable housing units on relevant sites.
+- Indicator: LO8 (Local) Percentage of affordable housing secured on sites of at least 10 units. - Target:50% affordable housing - Progress: In 2008/09 there were 12 planning permissions comprising of at least 10 units or on sites of at least one hectare, amounting to 1,234 additional residential units (down from last years proposals for 1,968 housing units).
+349 units out of 1,234 units were secured for affordable housing.
+This indicates that 28% of the units granted on sites of at least 10 units are for affordable housing.
+This year as well as the last reporting year (35% affordable) the Council failed to secure 50% affordable housing units on relevant sites.
 Please note that these are gross figures and do not include loss of affordable housing units on site.
 It should also be noted that actual completions may vary.